evant/gradle-retrolambda/README.md

 - Added way to add custom jvm arguments when running retrolambda.
 - Disable `extractAnnotations` tasks since they are incompatible with java 8 sources.

-#### 2.1.0

-- Also check system property 'java.home' for the current java location.
-IDEs set this but not JAVA_HOME, so checking here first is more robust. (aphexcx)

-#### 2.0.0

-- Hooks into gradle's incremental compilcation support.
-This should mean faster build times and less inconsistencies when changing the build script without running `clean`.
-To fully take advantage of this you need to use retrolambda `1.4.0+` which is now the default.

 Older updates have moved to the [CHANGELOG](https://github.com/evant/gradle-retrolambda/blob/master/CHANGELOG.md).